cwill83247/Love-Labs-Love-Food/README.md

 ## Bugs and Fixes
-When using Fixed header/navigation - text is lying underneath removed -- <nav class="navbar navbar-expand-md navbar-dark fixed-top bg-dark">
+When using Fixed header/navigation - text is lying underneath removed -- nav class="navbar navbar-expand-md navbar-dark fixed-top bg-dark"
-- replaced with -- <nav class="navbar navbar-expand-md navbar-dark bg-dark">
+- replaced with nav class="navbar navbar-expand-md navbar-dark bg-dark"

 Navigation - within the header navigation would sit to the right of my page
 - Fix: Added Flex in CSS to postion.